lubeires/habit-tracker/README.md

 ### Prerequisites

-Before you start, you need to have [Python](https://www.python.org/downloads/) 3.8 (or higher version) installed on your machine.
+Before you start, you need to have [Python](https://www.python.org/downloads/) installed on your machine.

 ### Running